ywongau/monadic-promise/README.md

 A validation function:
 - Given user name, password and confirm password
 - Given a remote service for validating user name availability
-- Returns a resolved Promise of [userName, password] if passed the validation
+- Returns a resolved Promise of [userName, password] if validation passed
 - Returns a rejected Promise of error messages if validation failed
 - See the flowchart and [test cases](./src/validate-user.test.js) for details